bandesz/AirConnect-Synology/README.md

 The process is running with a low-privilege user.

-The router IP is currently fetched from the lbr0 interface which might not exist on certain devices.
-If this is the case you will get an error message during the install.
+The router IP is currently fetched from any of the following interfaces: lbr0, eth0, bond0.
+If you don't have any of these interfaces you will get an error message during the install.
 Please open an issue and include the list of interfaces your device has and which one is bound to your local network.

 ## Build